binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Shared Responsibility Model

-My hope is that I have provided enough visibility to your responsibility throughout this chapter that you will have a good understanding of what you need to do to keep your environments as secure as is required for your particular business model.
+My hope is that I have provided you enough visibility of your responsibility throughout this chapter and that you will have a good understanding of what you need to do to keep your environments as secure as is required for your particular business model.

 ### CSP Evaluation

-There is quite a bit to be done here, but it all depends on the answers you receive.
-I have provided scenarios and many points to consider in the [Countermeasures](#cloud-countermeasures-csp-evaluation) section.
+There is quite a bit to be done here, but it all depends on the answers you receive from your CSP.
+I have provided scenarios and given many points to consider in the [Countermeasures](#cloud-countermeasures-csp-evaluation) section.
 You can evaluate these now if you have not already.

 ### Cloud Service Provider vs In-house